dm18/xled-docs/docs/protocol_details.rst

 ----------------------------
 1. Application calls API to switch mode to off

+Device will set all LED to value of off.

 Mode demo
 ----------------------------
 1. Application calls HTTP API to switch mode to demo

-Device will set all LED to value of off.
+Device will play built in demo mode.
+Not sure if this is a script doing on onboard version of RT, or if this is a built-in movie effect file.

 Mode movie
 ----------------------------
 1. Application calls HTTP API to switch mode to demo

-Device will play the movie mode currently stored on device.
+Device will play the api set movie mode file currently stored on device.

-Upload full movie LED effect
+9 Upload full movie LED effect
 ----------------------------

 1. Application calls HTTP API to switch mode to movie